rehypejs/rehype-format/readme.md

 </html>
 ```

-And our script, `example.js`, looks as follows:
+And our module, `example.js`, looks as follows:

 ```js
 import {readSync} from 'to-vfile'